The progestogen-only contraceptive pill is commonly used when the combined pill is not suitable. It can also be safely taken if you are breastfeeding.

 What if I am vomiting or have diarrhoea?

 If you are sick (vomit) within two hours of taking your POP or have severe diarrhoea, the pill will not be absorbed.
-Carry on taking the POP as usual but use other forms of contraception (such as condoms) for the duration of the illness plus for a further two days after the vomiting or diarrhoea has stopped.
+Carry on taking the POP as usual but use other forms of contraception (such as condoms) for the duration of the illness plus for a further 48 hours after the vomiting or diarrhoea has stopped.

 Do other medicines interfere with the progestogen-only pill?